MolatoSekgobela/Anagrams-Python-/README.md

 # Anagrams-Python-
 Write  a function to check if two strings are anagrams

-There are two methods(functions) implemented in this source codes
+There are two methods(functions) implemented in this source code
 1. The use of Dictionery to count the frequency of characters
 2. Compare the sorted characters in the strings